With over 100 listed rowers on Amazon, the Concept2 Model D Rowing Machine outshines them all!

 - A few users mentioned they had to adjust the screen that separated the two halves of the flywheel cover.

 - They all mentioned it was an extremely easy fix and not a concern.

 - Two users commented that the stainless steel jacket on the fan cowling wasn’t fitted correctly.

 - They were able to fix the issue themselves and it doesn’t appear to be a major issue.

-Concept2 has an extremely supportive customer service staff so I wouldn’t be concerned about encountering issues and not getting any good help in a timely manner.
+Concept2 has an extremely supportive customer service staff, so I wouldn’t be concerned about encountering issues and not getting good help in a timely manner.

-I called them on a couple occasions to get some questions answered for this review and they were extremely helpful and a few users commented on how quickly they received calls/ e-mails from them.
+I called them on a couple occasions to get some questions answered for this review and they were extremely helpful.
+A few users even commented on how quickly they received calls/ e-mails from them.